esper-io/dev-docs/docs/home/esperplugin.md

 <br/>

 ## Deploying application to a group of devices
-Esper plugin faciliates developers to deploy an uploaded applciation to a group.
+Esper plugin facilitates developers to deploy an uploaded application to a group.

 ### After uploading APK
 After [uploading the APK to Esper](#uploading-apk-to-esper), developer can opt to deploy to a group of devices.